Chiang Mai is the largest city in northern Thailand. It is a popular destination with many Buddhist temples and the Old City worth exploring.

-One particularity of this place is that you can order either the beef Khao Soi or the chicken Khao Soi.
+On the menu, you can choose either beef Khao Soi or the chicken Khao Soi.

 We decided to order one of each to get a sense of the differences between the two versions.

 Overall, we were disappointed by Khao Soi here.
-Perhaps we had really high expectations after hearing all the positive reviews about the place.
+Perhaps we had really high expectations after hearing all the positive reviews about the restaurant.